LoveWindsor/privacy-policy/privacy-policy.md

 **Contact Us**

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at Info@levitus.co.uk.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at Info@lovemediaapps.co.uk.